mr4tt/csmic/content/case_studies/googlescholar.md

 ### User Wishes

 While our users had a process for finding relevant papers, many still mentioned features that would augment their search.
 Most commonly mentioned were having a **curated content page** and a **visualization tool**. **4/9** of our users, including professors and grad students, said that having a page with paper recommendations based on what they have read would help them find content they may be interested in.
 This was reminiscent of why Devamardeep would use conference sites: curation.
-Specifically, Eric mentioned TikTok’s For You page:
+Specifically, Eric mentioned TikTok's For You page:

-> Something [like TikTok's For You page] applied like that to research would be helpful; if I’m notified about this unknown researcher who publishes something **relevant** to this thing I’m reading about, that would be cool.
+> Something [like TikTok's For You page] applied like that to research would be helpful; if I'm notified about this unknown researcher who publishes something **relevant** to this thing I'm reading about, that would be cool.
 >
 > Eric, ML researcher